New lessons are in the works, & we’d LOVE your input!

 Below is an overview of the lessons offered during the 2017-18 school year, and may be offered again during the 2019-2020 school year.
 Some lessons include live animals, all lessons include animal & plant 'biofacts' to deepen each student's connection to nature!
+Never is a lesson taught during back-to-back years.

 July 2017 i Can Hear The Ocean: A Study of Seashells